amir20/dozzle/docs/guide/authentication.md

 # Setting Up Authentication

-Dozzle support two models for authentication.
+Dozzle support two models of authentication.
 If you have already setup authentication behind a proxy then Dozzle can work out of the box by reading forwarded headers.
 If you do not currently have an authentication solution then Dozzle has a simple file based user management solution.
 Authentication providers are setup using `--auth-provider` flag.

 ## Forward Proxy